 6. Tennoji Area

 Tennoji Area is up and coming in Osaka.
 It is just a bit south of the lively Namba and home to a major railway station (Tennoji station).
-The area has been recently renovated with several new shopping malls as it is around one of the poorest areas in the city.
+The area has been recently renovated with several new shopping malls and some of the best places to eat in Osaka.
 Kintetsu Department Store has 14 floors (making it one of the largest in Japan) within the Abeno Harukas which is the tallest building in Japan as of 2014.
 The 16th floor of the building holds the Abeno Harukas Art Museum, which has rotating exhibits throughout the year.
 The tops 3 floors are reserved as observation areas.
 The area is also home to Shitennoji Temple, Tennoji Park, and Tennoji Zoo.

 Address: 1-11-18 Shitennoji, Tennoji Ward, Osaka, Osaka Prefecture 543-0051, Japan